Kaccana-Bhikkhu/kaccana-bhikkhu.github.io/documentation/about/09_Ways-to-help.md

 __Time commitment:__ Variable, but programming projects always take longer than you think.

-There are many ways a skilled and generous programmer could help with the [Archive](https://github.com/Kaccana-Bhikkhu/qs-archive).
+There are many ways a skilled and generous programmer could help with the Archive ([github](https://github.com/Kaccana-Bhikkhu/qs-archive)).
 Here are my ideas, ranked roughly in order of usefulness with the really big project last.

 __Add search features:__ The lack of a search page is the most obvious weakness of the current website.
 There are multiple approaches to this problem.
 If you’re interested, please let me know your ideas or just go ahead and build something.